ondbyte/the_country_number/README.md

 print(country.currency);//prints AED
 //etc
 ```
-you can parse `TheNumber` with other properties as well but number component will be missing
+you can parse `TheNumber` with other properties as well, but the number component will be missing
 ```dart
 final theNumber = TheCountryNumber().parseNumber(iso2Code: "IN");
 print(theNumber.dialCode);//prints the international dial-code for this country "+91"